 It makes your moves feel more restricted, and you also become less agile.
 Most importantly, however, having large muscles means you can tire out more quickly.

 Instead of going for a bulky body, most BJJ fighters aim for a lean and cut build.
-This type of build allows for explosive strength and high muscle stamina, which are critical for Jiu-Jitsu.
+This type of build allows for explosive strength and high muscle stamina, which are critical for Jiu-Jitsu training and competition.

 Instead of weight lifting, several BJJ fighters prefer to achieve this physique and physical capacity through calisthenics.